NishathRuksana/Project-3_NishathRuksana/README.md

 2. View Permit Details: Click on any of the permit markers on the map to see detailed information about that permit in a popup.
 3. Reset Filters: Press the "Reset" button to clear the date filters and view all available permits.

-**License**

-This project is created for academic purposes as part of the ENGO651 – Lab 3 Assignment.

 **Acknowledgements**